s-pogoda/eesti-helper/README.md

 - [EVS Estonian-Russian dictionary](http://portaal.eki.ee/dict/evs/) : word translation

 ## Installation
-For installation you need had `docker` and `docker-compose` installed in your PC.
+For installation you need have `docker` and `docker-compose` be installed in your PC.

 Build and deployment command in root directory:
 ```
 docker-compose up -d